Joe & Debbie Harker, owners

 Their son Brian earned a Bachelor’s Degree from Purdue University in Ag Systems Management and works full time at the farm.
 Brian does many jobs at the farm from mechanic to most of the planting and harvesting.
 If you’ve had our sweet corn then he probably pulled it as he can carry 3 dozen at a time and is the most efficient.
 Along with his wife Cherri and his 4 sons, Brice, Dylan, Tyler, and Jacob, he lives in the home where Debbie grew up that is on the south edge of the farm.
 Brice now raises some pigs at the farm after earning his Bachelor’s Degree from Purdue in December 2019.

 Julie has been nicknamed “Peach Girl” by many of her friends as she works many farmer’s markets and even sold to her co-workers at Hamilton Southeastern High School where she teaches Computer Science and is the Head Girls Track Coach.
 She ran track and earned her bachelor’s degree at Indiana State University and also received a masters degree from Indiana University in Indianapolis.
 With her computer background, Julie created the website and tracks inventory.
 She lives with her husband, Dmitri, in Fortville.
-He has also been drafted to work farmer’s markets when he isn’t busy at one of his other jobs.
+He has also been drafted to work farmer’s markets when he isn’t busy playing music.

 Michelle is the baby of the family and could be considered the director of marketing even though she currently lives in Chapel Hill, North Carolina.
 She earned a Doctorate of Audiology from Ball State University and works for Phonak as a clinical trainer.
-She is married to Jeff Wiebke and they have one son, Oliver.
+She is married to Jeff Wiebke and they have a son Oliver and daughter Iris.

 All photos from December 2019 taken by Kami Laux Photography